PSkot/markdown-cv-dk/index.md

 ## Education
 `2015 - 2017`
 __M.Sc. in Finance and Investments, Copenhagen Business School__<br/>
-Being a relatively new concentration at CBS, this education provides a highly quantitative approach (relative to other finance educations at CBS) to most areas of Finance, including Corporate Finance, Portfolio Analysis, Derivatives and Financial Econometrics.
+Being a relatively new concentration at CBS, this education provides a fairly quantitative approach (relative to other finance educations at CBS) to most areas of Finance, including Corporate Finance, Portfolio Analysis, Derivatives and Financial Econometrics.
 A few useful tools (Excel/VBA, R) are also taught at this concentration.
 <br/><br/>